zack-bitcoin/amoveo-docs/other_blockchains/over_generalization_in_blockchain_design.md

 and then they conclude: "we proved it is secure against all possible attacks!"

-How to be secure against this kind of scam
+How to immunize yourself against this kind of scam
 ============

 Demand that they give a single design which is simultaneously secure against all the attacks.